mwenge/llamaSource/GridrunnerTheLittleBlackBook.md

         LDA #$30
 ```

-You can see probably see immediately there's more to digest here.
+You can probably see immediately there's more to digest here.
 In order to
 read the value stored at address `$0035` (which we've nickname `selectedLevel` in
 our code) we first have to load it into a temporary storage location belonging
 to the CPU called the Accumulator (`A` register for short).
 This is what `LDA